- What is the University's position on disability?

 It is up to you whether or not you tell the University that you are disabled.
 However, the University is working hard to create an environment in which staff feel comfortable sharing this information with us.
 Telling us that you are disabled is important if there are barriers in the workplace that we need to change or adapt for you.
 It will be more difficult, and in many cases impossible, for the University to provide these adjustments if you do not tell us what support you need.
 In addition, sharing this information with us can also help the University to improve the way it works with disabled staff – for example this information can help us to assess the impact of University activities and actions on disabled staff.

-Please note that if you have shared information about your disability either during the recruitment process or via self service, this information will not be passed to your line manager.
+Please note that if you have shared information about your disability either during the recruitment process or via self service, these digital systems do not automatically share this information directly with your line manager.
 If you feel you require any adjustments, you should talk to the person or people who are responsible for supporting you generally in your day to-day work.
 Your manager or HR manager are often good first points of contact.
 You can also contact HR if you would like to let the university know that you are disabled, without necessarily requesting any adjustments.

 In some circumstances, you may also need to think about whether there might be any particular health and safety implications for you, or the people you work with – for example, if you are likely to encounter any difficulties with fire evacuation.
 If the University doesn't know about these, it will not be possible to put in place any additional training or support required to protect employees' safety at work.
 In the majority of cases, there is no reason why a disabled employee should present any greater health and safety risks than a non-disabled staff member.
 Also, health and safety issues must never be used by managers, or anyone else to justify discriminatory treatment.
 If you need more information or advice about health and safety issues, you can contact the University's Health and Safety Service or talk to your local Safety Coordinator.